-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2022

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-Commission file number: 000-29823

-SILICON LABORATORIES INC.

-to

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-400 West Cesar Chavez, Austin, Texas

-(Address of principal executive offices)

-(Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act:

-Name of each exchange Title of each class Trading Symbol(s) on which registered Common Stock, \$0.0001 par value SLAB The NASDAQ Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🖂 Yes 🗌 No

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \Box Yes \boxtimes No

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Sections 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \boxtimes Yes \square No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🖂 Accelerated filer 🗌 Non-accelerated filer 🗌 Smaller reporting company 🗌 Emerging growth company 🗋

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). 🗌 Yes 🖂 No

-The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (July 1, 2022) was approximately \$4.3 billion (assuming, for this purpose, that only directors and officers are deemed affiliates).
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transi tion period from to Co ommission file number: 000-2 9823 N LABORATORI ame of registrant as specified in Delaware 74-2793174 (State or other jurisdiction of incorporation or or ganization) (I.R.S.
+Employer Identification No.) 400 West Cesar Chavez, Austin, Tex (Address of principal executive offices 78701 (Zip Code) (512) 416-8500 nt's telephone number, including egistered pursuant to Section 12 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value SLAB The NASDAQ Stock Market LLC Securities regis stered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a we ell-known seasoned issuer, as d lefined in Rule 405 of the Securities Act. ⊠ Yes ☐ No Indicate by check mark if the registrant is not re equired to file reports pursuant to o Section 13 or Section 15(d) of the Act. ☐ Yes ⊠ No nths (or for such shorter period d to be filed by Sections 13 or 15(d) of the Securities that the registrant was required to file such reports), No of this chapter) during the prece ery Interactive Data File required to be submitted eding 12 months (or for such shorter period that the y.
+See the definitions of "large a accelerated filer, a non-accelerated filer, a smaller accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer $oximes$ Accelerated filer $oximes$ No n-accelerated filer Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by ch complying with any new or revised financial accoun elected not to use the extended transition period for int to Section 13(a) of the Exchange Act. porting under Section 404(b) of estation to its management's assessment of the the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \boxtimes No The aggregate market value of the voting and non-voting common equity held d by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (July 1, 2022) was approximately \$4.3 billion (assuming, for this purpose, that only directors and officers are deemed affiliates).